TajaKuzman/GINCO-Genre-Annotation-Guidelines/index.md

 ### Mapping to the GINCORE schema

-The GINCO categories are based on the CORE schema which enables mapping the two schemata to a joint dataset (GINCORE schema) and performing in-dataset cross-lingual experiments with GINCO and CORE datasets.
+The GINCO categories are based on the CORE schema (Egbert et al, 2015) which enables mapping the two schemata to a joint dataset (GINCORE schema) and performing in-dataset cross-lingual experiments with GINCO and CORE datasets.

 For more information on the mappings to GINCORE schema, see the [**table here**](_genre_pages/GINCORE_mapping.md).

+(Jesse Egbert, Douglas Biber, and Mark Davies.
+2015.
+Developing a bottom-up, user-based method of web register classification.
+Journal of the Association for Information Science and Technology, 66(9):1817–1831.)

 ## General Instructions
 * First, check whether there is a very recognizable form or content based on which you can quickly assign the genre.
 Reading the complete text is not necessary, just read a couple of sentences from the beginning, middle and the end of the text.
 That should give you enough information to ascertain the purpose and the most prevalent features of the text.